Islamic Family Law

 Domestic Violence Victims’ Rights and Information

 If you are experiencing domestic abuse, have a plan BEFORE you leave.
-The National Coalition Against Domestic Violence recommends that you create a list of important items to take with you, including:
+The National Coalition Against Domestic Violence advises victims to prepare before leaving.
+Specifically, they should gather:

 - Identification